Stephenpaul-03/GPA-Calculator/README.md

 Welcome to **GPA Calculator ** – your go-to tool for calculating GPA/CGPA on a 10-point scale.
 Built using **React + Vite + TypeScript + TailwindCSS + Shad/cn**, making GPA calculation faster and easier with **Excel sheet presets**.

 > Quick tip: How to use the calculator and how GPA is calculated?
-Check the info **on the site, at the bottom-right of the calculator**.
+Check the info **on the site, at the top-right (desktop) or bottom-left (mobile) of the calculator**.
 Super handy if you’re new here.

 You can manually input subject names, credits, and grades, or load them instantly using the Excel preset feature.
 Multiple semesters?
 No problem.
 CGPA?
 Covered.